Texas Hold 'Em

 Our plan is to fight in the courts.
 We hope they’re fair this time.
 Our message is to make sure our message gets to you.

-The Texas House Minority Leader, Representative Gene Wu (D-Houston), followed Gervin Hawkins.
-His remarks were brief, but he knew how to ask “participatory” rhetorical questions?
+The Texas House Minority Leader, Representative Gene Wu (D-Houston), followed Gervin-Hawkins.
+His remarks were brief, but he knew how to ask questions that generate a vocal response.

-Let me ask you: Are we going to fight them in the legislature? [“Yes,” responded the crowd.]
-Are we going to fight them in the Congress? [“Yes,” the crowd roared.]
-Are we going to fight them in the streets? [“Yes,” yelled the crowd.]
-Are we going to fight them in the courts? [“Yes,” the crowd shouted.].
+Let me ask you: Are we going to fight them in the legislature? [“Yes!” replied the crowd.]
+Are we going to fight them in the Congress? [“Yes!” the crowd roared.]
+Are we going to fight them in the streets? [“Yes!” yelled the crowd.]
+Are we going to fight them in the courts? [“Yes!” the crowd shouted.].
 Are we not going to give them a moment’s rest until we take our country back?
-[The crowd responded with an enthusiastic “Yes”]
+[The crowd responded with an enthusiastic “Yes!”]

 here in the Land of Lincoln, which is appropriate because Abraham Lincoln broke quorum as a state senator in 1840 by jumping out of the window at the Illinois State Capitol.